Water board (Netherlands): Elections

 Anyone who is aged 18 or over and is registered with a local authority in the Netherlands can vote in the water board elections, which are held every four years on the same day as the provincial elections.
-The last elections were held on 20 March 2019.
-Prior to the vote, the local council posts each voter a list of candidates, a ballot paper and details of their local polling stations.
+Prior to the vote, the local council mails each voter a list of candidates, a ballot paper and details of their local polling stations.